BenJerke/BenJerke/README.md

 ### Hi there 👋

 Hey, this is Ben.
 I'm in the process to changing careers from healthcare IT to software development.
-I've made a few aborted attempts before, as you can probably tell by my commit history.
-There's always more to learn.
+I've made a few attempts before, but aborted each time due to financial reasons.
+Now I'm fortunate enough to be in a spot where time and money aren't as tight.
+I'm committed to making this change so I can give myself a career that will allow me to be more flexible in where I can live and work, and in what types of projects I work on.
+I want to make things, and I want those things to be cool and useful.

 <!--
 **BenJerke/BenJerke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.